Click on any image

 These are some older photos of general views looking south-east.

-People often ask if 197 aerial photography's kites ever affect wildlife.
+People often ask if 197 aerial photography's equipment ever affect wildlife.

 The answer is always a clear and unequivocal no.

-In this view as well as ducks, swans and seabirds all swimming happily to and fro under the kite you can also see on the left where a hippo just submerged and the wake of a playful dolphin on the right, just under the bridge.
+In this view as well as ducks, swans and seabirds all swimming happily to and fro under the camera you can also see on the left where a hippo just submerged and the wake of a playful dolphin on the right, just under the bridge.

 OK.
 Tell the truth.
 The bit about the ducks was a fib.